Skip to main content

 fieldYesThe enumerated field, as provided in the request.

-totalYesTotal number of distinct terms for this field in the Smithsonian index.
+totalYesTotal number of distinct terms for this field (the full vocabulary size; terms is one page of it).

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?